EberlyODL/chem110/lesson-1/light-energy/video-light-energy.md

 Learning Objectives: After this lesson, you should be able to…

+* Define wavelength, frequency, and photon energy, and explore the relationship between wavelength and frequency, between energy and wavelength, and between energy and frequency.
-* calculate the energy of photons of a given wavelength (or frequency) within the electromagnetic spectrum and use this information in the context of chemical transformations
+* Recognize the ranges of wavelength of different regions in the electromagnetic spectrum and rank the relative order of wavelength (frequency, photon energy) of different regions in electromagnetic spectrum.

-[VIDEO: LIGHT ENERGY]
+* Rank the relative order of colors and range of wavelength in the visible spectrum.

+[VIDEO: CHARACTERISTICS OF LIGHT]